RobyFerro/vega-framework/docs/reference/cli/add.md

 vega migrate init
 ```

-You now have FastAPI endpoints, CLI commands, and database scaffolding ready for your application.
+You now have Vega Web endpoints, CLI commands, and database scaffolding ready for your application.